some-avail/freekwensie/mostfiles/readme_fkw.txt

 Freekwensie

 FKW is a website-profiler.
 Starting from a parent-weblink one can retrieve all the child-links (to a certain depth).
+From 0.75 onward with this principle it is also ease to search and parse the results.
 Next one can create a short profile per weblink, so that the usefullness of the website can be assessed without entering it (or at least that is the idea).
 FKW is a web-app running in the browser.
 Furthermore, FWK should be ready-to-run, that is not needing additional package-installations except for the executable and the co-delivered data-files.

 INSTALLATION ON WINDOWS